 You may also like: Vacating report

-According to section 93 of the Danish Rent act, your landlord can evict you and terminate the lease if;
+According to section 93 of the Danish Rent act, your landlord can evict the tenant and terminate the lease if;

 - You do not pay your rent in time.
 Although this has to be 14 days after receiving a notice about the late payment.